repeaterjs/repeater/README.md

 - `@channel/timers` - Cancelable timers
 - `@channel/pubsub` - A generic pubsub class
-- `@channel/limiters` - Basic async iterators for limiting concurrency
+- `@channel/limiters` - Async iterator functions for limiting concurrency

 These packages are experimental and will probably be changed more frequently than the base `@channel/channel` package, which is more or less stable.
 If you need greater stability with these utilities, I encourage you to go into the files themselves and copy the code directly into your codebase.
 Report back on what works and what doesn’t!
 My hope is that this repository and the `@channel` npm scope becomes a place for useful, channel-based async utilities discovered by the community.